lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

     ```
     <img src="" width=800 />

-11. Reference the module in the main.tf file to access the module components.
+11. Referencing the subnet module in main.tf.
+This calls the subnet module from your root main.tf file:

     ```bash
       #calling the subnet module
         module "myapp-subnet" {